ArjayS/channelbranch/README.md

 it will show links to my social media with the right thumbnail.
 Here is the miro link: [channelbranch](https://miro.com/app/board/uXjVP0ZJa68=/?share_link_id=244048380532)

+- Did a brief breakdown of the styling of my app.

 ### Updates

 - 2023-01-09, Able to render the data and images, and button links are working on click.